personalizedrefrigerator/joplin-work-tracker/README.md

 # joplin-plugin-work-tracker

-A plugin for tracking time spent on different tasks.
+A plugin for [Joplin](https://joplinapp.org/) that allows tracking time spent on different tasks.
+Currently not published to the Joplin plugin repository.